Being Legal in the Czech Republic

 Visas are the basic starting document for most people who come to the Czech Republic and are usually quite specific to one’s reasons for being here.
 They can be quite limiting to you if you have a study visa but would like to take work to earn some extra money, for example, as you would not be legally able to carry out one activity if your visa is for another.

-Typically, visas to the Czech Republic must be applied for at a Czech consulate or embassy outside of the country and are subject to annual renewal.
+Typically, visas to the Czech Republic must be applied for at a Czech consulate or embassy outside of the Schengen Area (a group of EU contries that have removed their border controls) and are subject to annual renewal.
 Renewals should not require a trip outside the country to a consulate or embassy if you submit your renewal application before the deadline.

 Visas are also very specific to your citizenship and/or country of origin.
 It is essential that you contact your nearest Czech consulate or embassy to determine if citizens of your country are required to have a visa for basic entry to the Czech Republic or if your country has a visa waiver agreement with the Czech Republic.